Vienna shrugs off its modesty, puts on its finest clothes and presents some of the best the city has to offer in the #wienliebe three-day festival.

 (Look for a selection of beers from the Ottakringer Brauerei)

 Traditional Viennese songsters use the kind of accented German you won’t find on your language app.
-But a programme of main stage performances takes in a wider spectrum of offerings.
+But a programme of main stage performances typically takes in a wider spectrum of offerings.
 From chamber music and waltzes to Austropop.

 (Various entertainments took place on a large stage)